Amanda Seyfried Hacked Photos And The Fappening 2.0

 While nothing is ever truly erased on the internet, and while there are undoubtedly countless users that likely saved the explicit content to their computers before legal action took effect, this is certainly a victory on behalf of the celebrities following the hack and the invasion of privacy.

 Both actresses are certainly hitting a high point at the moment, with Emma Watson playing the lead role of Belle in the widely successful live-action adaptation of Beauty and the Beast.
-According to the latest report from Variety, Beauty and the Beast has been a behemoth at the box office, and does not appear to be slowing down.
+According to the latest report from Variety, Beauty and the Beast has been a behemoth at the box office and does not appear to be slowing down.
 The film dominated its second weekend in a row, pulling in $88.3 million while screening at 4,210 locations.

 Be a part of the movie event of the year ????Get tickets to see the #1 Movie in the World: https://t.co/OVfl7sKZVh pic.twitter.com/4m23OwV6hE